littlehumps/dnd-hmv-notes/content/Heavy Metal Vagabonds/Wren.md

 In a cave north of [[Glima]], the party stumbled upon a dinosaur-looking cat called [[Scouse]].
 Scouse turned out to be a mimic and made passionate(?) love to Wren.

 During the [[Midsummer Festival]], Wren was handed a doll and started to uncover happy memories.
 She also purchased a bow which felt more natural in her hands than her guns.
+Wren also gave her arm to [[Tink]] for repairs.

 On the journey north, the party discovered Wren is writing a book about a group of travellers, only slightly dissimilar to their own.